rancher/opni-docs/docs/installation/opni/aiops.md

 Note that it requires an GPU available in the Opni cluster.

 ## Prerequisites

-The Opni cluster must have **Opni Logging enabled as well as enabling AIOps and the GPU services** and needs at least **1 NVIDIA GPU** attached.
+* Opni logging enabled
+* Enabling AIOps and the GPU Services
+* At least 1 NVIDIA GPU attached

 ## Getting Started
 ![SetupWorkloads](/img/aiops/initial_workload_configuration.png)